Thomas Muller suspension: Bayern Munich forward to miss Champions League last-16 showdown with Liverpool after being hit with two-match ban | Goal.com

 Liverpool made it all the way to the final of last season’s competition before coming unstuck against Real Madrid and will be hoping to go one better this time around.

-Their cause will be aided by the absence of Muller from Bayern’s plans.
+Their cause will be aided by the absence of Muller from Bayern’s plans, though the Reds will be without Virgil van Dijk themselves for the Anfield leg after he picked up two bookings during the group stage.

 While Niko Kovac will now have to tweak his plans to counter an enforced break for an experienced figure, Bayern have also been stung with a fine as a result of the behaviour of certain supporters against Ajax.